 In the traditional view, there are several misconstructions about the most complex and prolonged conflict regarding Israel-Palestine.
 Likewise, it is always portrayed as a conflict based on religion, but beyond that, the conflict is layered on social-political security.
 The early decolonization of European colonial masters and their experimentation with religion-based state-crafting, which is often underneath the surface, is the most underestimated aspect of this conflict.
 As a ‘state’, Palestine and its sociopolitical practice is the potential ground where the precious prosperity is laying under.
 To procure this prosperity there are no other feasible options other than a demonstration of sustainable and realistic political willingness.
 Broken political fabrication and coat of sectarian extremism with a fragile economy can not deliver stability to a state.
 Neither fuels its fight for liberation.
 For decades, it was believed that external supports is the lifeline of the State of Palestine, but in recent days it has changed to the fault line.
 However, there is light at the end of the tunnel; the 2021 general election of Palestine is the most important cornerstone of the state by which it will be decided that if it is capable of bearing stability at state-level to regional level or otherwise.

 From biblical to recent history, the conflict between Palestine and Israel is nothing new.
 There is a famous saying that, “Every Jew in Palestine is a bit of an Arab, and no Arab in Israel can deny that he’s a little Jewish”.
 Self-determination was and is a key factor that fueling the most prolonged conflict in human history.
-The controversial quest is what went wrong with this self deterministic approach that is taking forever to mitigate such conflict.
+The controversial quest is what went wrong with this self-deterministic approach that is taking forever to mitigate such conflict.
 Is it the approach or something else that is responsible, certainly in this case?
 It is said that a conflict is near impossible to resolute if something goes wrong with the exploration of causes that driving a conflict.
-Over the decades, there must be something erroneous with both Arab and Jewish perspective that is suddenly a burden to mitigate the conflict.
+Over the decades, there must be something erroneous with both Arab and Jewish perspectives that is suddenly a burden to mitigate the conflict.
 This article is intended to explore the de-facto practices of the Palestinian perspectives which were equivocally underestimated by the rest in several ways in the time frame of 2010-2020.

 How this is going

 In 2010, there was a launch of ‘direct talks’ between both the parties (Israel & Palestine) brokered by the USA aiming for a so-called two-state solution.
 That initiative was a significant development at the time while Palestinians were already divided by two major political factions with disagreement and with different aims.
 Since 2007, political Palestine split into two different factions with different governments.
 During 2010 talks, there were significant positive confidence-building measures taken by the Israeli government including a ten months-long moratorium on new settlement construction in the West Bank and publicly announced support for a future Palestinian state that was more or less supported by Arab allies of Palestine.
 In response, Palestinians argued about already built settlements and refused to negotiate.
 Moreover, it was a faction that refused the negotiation and the other faction launched violent militant activities against the peace process itself.
 In peace-conflict language which is termed as ‘spoiler’ group.
-In every peace process, it is believed to have a spoiler group that usually disagree with the process.
+In every peace process, it is believed to have a spoiler group that usually disagrees with the process.
 However, the Palestinian block considered it as an instrument of so-called ‘self-determination’ to achieve elusive liberty.
 Although, after the expiration of the moratorium the process started to descend with several political tactics by both Israeli-Palestinian parties over the year which ultimately unified political Palestine to form a unity government, again, keeping a general election into cross-hair.

 In 2014, the two factions of Palestinian political parties sealed a deal ahead of the general election but faced strong Israeli condemnation as one of the factions was still involved in violent military expressions towards Palestinian liberation which was designated ‘terrorist activities’ by the Israeli perspective.
 Israeli argument was a non-violent approach through negotiations but in the response to self-defense, military necessity overtook the priority list.
-However, the 2014 general election did not happen and in 2015 the unity government was dissolved and both the factions made significant reshuffle to the cabinet and resulted in collapse, again (since the 2007 split, the Hamas-Fatah reconciliation process had surfaced several times).
+However, the 2014 general election did not happen and in 2015 the unity government was dissolved and both the factions made a significant reshuffle to the cabinet and resulted in collapse, again (since the 2007 split, the Hamas-Fatah reconciliation process had surfaced several times).

 At this point, the exploration of key factors by which were unlikely to succeed in the 2010 peace process is indeed necessary.
 First of all, the desire for liberation; an unrealistic illusion possessed by the Palestinian block.
 To obtain recognition by the rest of the world, it must be a realistic approach towards the desire to self-determination, either by violent or non-violent manifestation.
 If Palestinians wanted to manifest such behavior they would have chosen either a realistically planned-executed liberation war rather than an idealistically desired one or a profound negotiation.
 Secondly, inter-party conflict of interests among the political factions; no one should expect a better outcome out of a broken political party; especially, where two separate governments run a single state which is surrounded by another state from which it expects independence.
 Thirdly, a heavily corrupted system is more vulnerable to exploitation.
 Fourthly, lack of international funding is a crucial setback for a state in a condition like Palestine.